 - Are there brochures or other printed material I can have?
 What websites do you recommend?

 What to expect from your doctor

-- When did you first become sexually active?
+- At what age did you become sexually active?

-- For how long have you had difficulty reaching orgasm?
+- How long have you had difficulty reaching orgasm?

 - Do you become sexually aroused during sexual interactions with your partner?